 So our time in Amsterdam was brief, but we head onward to Berlin the next morning to meet up with the fifty-two people that would become our best friends for the next two weeks.
 We had a couple of hours to kill before the official group meetup, so we found a very German sounding restaurant named Andy’s and sat with a pitcher of beer in the sun, making each other laugh and sneaking video clips of each other answering impromptu philosophical questions.
 After changing and heading to the hotel, I met a girl I knew instantly was going to be an amazing friend.
 She ran up to me and introduced herself as “Jackie, like Chan”, and said how she’d been following my stuff on Facebook and “had to meet this girl”.
 She was lively, bubbly, full of hugs, dance moves, and good vibes, and we became fast friends.
 Getting to know 50+ people didn’t take long at all, and over a traditional German dinner, very quickly, very good friends were made.

 The next day we went on a walking tour of Berlin in the beginning of what proved to be a giant European heatwave.
 We saw the Brandenburg gate, street art, grabbed some currywurst, almost made it onto a hot air balloon, took in the Berlin wall (where I cried at a message of love graffiti’d on it), and head out that evening to two German bars.
-The first didn’t last long, as it was basically in a boiling hot, airless room, but the second was surrounded by deckchairs in the park under the stars, where J. and I sat hand in hand looking at the stars.
+The first didn’t last long, as it was basically in a boiling hot, airless room, but the second was surrounded by deckchairs in the park under the stars.
 The next morning, we went along the East Side Gallery (longest remaining part of the Berlin Wall), and headed on to beautiful Dresden, which was stunning.
 The town had been completely rebuilt after being destroyed in World War II, and was full of beautiful, baroque-type buildings.
 We climbed a tower, took in the views, and head across the border into the Czech Republic.